Skip to content

 Knowledge nodes

 The heart of knowledge extraction.
-Each skill contains 8-12 Knowledge Nodes — structured epistemic rules.
+Each skill contains 8-15 Knowledge Nodes — structured epistemic rules and operational instructions.

-OntoCore organizes knowledge into 10 dimensions with 26 node types:
+OntoCore organizes knowledge into 10 dimensions with 26 epistemic node types:

 Dimension 1: NormativeRule